Chart Color Schemes

 Calwell has shown very soft population growth performance across periods assessed by AreaSearch

 Calwell's population, as of November 2025, is approximately 5,557 people.
-This figure represents a decrease of 173 individuals (3.0%) compared to the 2021 Census, which recorded a population of 5,730 people.
-The change is inferred from ABS's estimated resident population of 5,555 as of June 2024 and an additional 30 validated new addresses since the Census date.
-This results in a population density ratio of 1,428 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.0% of overall population gains during recent periods.
+This figure represents a decrease of 173 individuals from the 2021 Census total of 5,730 people, indicating a decline of around 3.0%.
+The change was inferred from ABS's estimated resident population of 5,555 in June 2024 and an additional 30 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,428 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Recent population growth was primarily driven by overseas migration, contributing around 56.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch has adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
-According to population projections, Calwell is expected to experience a population increase just below the national median statistical areas' average by 2041.
-The latest numbers suggest an increase of 278 persons by that year, representing a total gain of 4.9% over the 17-year period.
+According to population projections, Calwell is expected to experience a population increase just below the median of national statistical areas.
+By 2041, the latest annual ERP population numbers suggest an increase of approximately 278 persons, reflecting a gain of around 4.9% in total over the 17-year period.

 Frequently Asked Questions - Population